STUDYHUB02/ParkAssist_AI/README.md

 This project is open-source under the MIT License.

 **Author**
-Developed by Saahil A Vishwakarma
+Developed by Saahil A Vishwakarma and Vrashabha Nilajagi